alchemy-fr/PHP-XPDF/docs/source/index.rst

 PHP-XPDF relies on `PHPUnit <http://www.phpunit.de/manual/current/en/>`_ for unit tests.
-To run tests on your system, ensure you have PHPUnit installed, and, at the root of PHP-XPDF (vendor/php-xpdf/php-xpdf), execute it :
+To run tests on your system, ensure you have PHPUnit installed, and, at the root of PHP-XPDF, execute it :

 .. code-block:: bash